arnoldt100/anansi/documentation/source/Classes/MDNullSimulationVisitor.cpp.rst

 Accessors
 ^^^^^^^^^

-.. function:: void MDProcessCmdLineVisitor::visit(AnansiMolecularDynamics& a_simulation) const
+.. function:: void MDNullSimulationVisitor::visit(AnansiMolecularDynamics& a_simulation) const

     :param  a_simulation: A simulation object.